*This post may contain affiliate links. This means we may make a commission if you purchase an item using one of our links*

 On the other hand, the absence of shimmery stars means the seeing conditions are good.

 A general rule of thumb is that seeing is better the later at night it gets, whereas it is at its worst early on.

-As can be gathered from this, determining good weather conditions for using your telescope involves multiple factors, but remember that conditions do not have to be perfect to enjoy using your telescope.
+As can be gathered from this, determining good weather conditions for using your telescope involves multiple factors, but remember that the conditions don’t have to be perfect for a good session.
 You can stargaze in the summer, it is just that the clarity will likely be lower than it is in the winter months, for example.